qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

 `Grunt`_ is a task runner or build tool (comparable for example with Make, Apache Maven, Apache Ant, Rake etc.).
-It enables you to configure tasks which then automates common working steps for you like e.g. building, linting, testing or deploying your project.
+It enables you to configure tasks which then automate common working steps for you like e.g. building, linting, testing or deploying your project.
 It's probably the most popular build tool in the `Node.js <http://www.nodejs.org>`_ environment right now.